shipsaas/ready/README.md

 php artisan migrate
 ```

-### GUI
+## GUI / Web Interface

-Since all the things under Shi[SaaS Ready is RESTFul APIs.
+Since all the things under ShiSaaS Ready is **RESTFul APIs**.
 No GUI available on this particular repository.

 There will be a separate repository for the GUI.
 Stay tuned!

 ## Contribute to the project

-- All changes must follow PSR-1 / PSR-12 coding conventions
+- All changes must follow PSR-1 / PSR-12 coding conventions.
-- Unit testing is a must, cover things as much as you can
+- Unit testing is a must, cover things as much as you can.

+## This library is useful?

+Thank you, please give it a ⭐️⭐️⭐️ to support the project.

+Don't forget to share with your friends & colleagues, so they can also build their own SaaS products as well 🚀

-### Maintainers
+### Maintainers & Contributors

 - Seth Phat
-- ??

-### Contributors

 Join me :wink:

 ## License

-Copyright &copy; by Seth Phat 2022 - Under MIT License.
+Copyright &copy; by Seth Phat / ShipSaaS 2022 - Under MIT License.